 Schedule of free Western Mass. small business webinars and recorded past webinars.
 Go to: https://bit.ly/WebinarsList2020

-Western Mass List of Business Resources for Hampden, Hampshire, Franklin, and Berkshire Counties.
-For more information, https://bit.ly/WMassBusinessResources.
+List of Western Mass. business resources (including grants and loans) for businesses in Hampden, Hampshire, Franklin, and Berkshire Counties.
+Go to: https://bit.ly/WMassBusinessResources.

 Small businesses can access free online classes in Microsoft Excel, Microsoft Word, Quickbooks and WordPress for their employees through a program of Greenfield Community Colleges.
 Go to WorkforceTrainingFund.org to see if your business is eligible and then email firstname.lastname@example.org for more information.

-Franklin County Chamber of Commerce – https://franklincc.org/whats-new-at-the-chamber/273-covid-19-message and their Facebook interview series at https://www.facebook.com/FranklinCountyChamberofCommerce/
+Franklin County Chamber of Commerce hosts a Facebook interview series at https://www.facebook.com/FranklinCountyChamberofCommerce/ and posts business information updates at https://franklincc.org/whats-new-at-the-chamber/273-covid-19-messag.

 Community Action Pioneer Valley’s Look 4 Help page a wide variety information and resources for individuals and families – https://www.look4help.org/

 The US Small Business Administration’s (SBA) Paycheck Protection Program (PPP) provides loans to help businesses keep their workforce employed during the pandemic crisis.
 Some borrowers may be eligible for PPP loan forgiveness.
 The SBA’s latest round for PPP loans closed on May 31, 2021.